rufus173/sfs/README.md

 ## Free page

-the first one is pointed to in the header page, and they each point to the next free page. the header of one of these pages is as such:
+The first one is pointed to in the header page, and they each point to the next free page.
+The header of one of these pages is as such:
 1 byte of `uint8_t page_type = 1`
 8 bytes of `uint64_t next_free_page_index`